bhirsch/mtheme/README.txt

 Installation
 ---------------
-Place the entire mtheme folder into your modules directory.
+1. Place the entire mtheme folder into your modules directory.
    Go to Administer -> Site building -> Modules and enable the Module Theme module.

-To "mtheme-enable" any theme on your site, copy and paste the following snippet of code into the bottom of your theme(s) template.php file (below the last function in the file):
+2. In Drupal 6, to "mtheme-enable" any theme on your site, copy and paste the following snippet of code into the bottom of your theme(s) template.php file (below the last function in the file):

    if (module_exists('mtheme')) {
      mtheme_add_css();
    }

 Use
 ----------